Mom of murdered tourist slams Trump's claim it was a terror attack

 "Thank you for your concern, but don't use France as an excuse for your a***holery," she wrote in the widely-shared post.
 "You're the one encouraging fear with your distortion of truth."

-Trump did not say why journalist might not report on terrorist attacks, commenting only that media organizations "have their reasons."
+Trump did not say why journalists might not report on terrorist attacks, commenting only that media organizations "have their reasons."

 Breitbart News, whose former executive chair Steve Bannon is now a top Trump strategist, reported a July, 2015 attack on a Marseille petrochemical plant under the headline: "There Was a Significant Terrorist Attack in France This Week and the Mainstream Media Hasn't Even Bothered Telling You."